YessicaSD/CITM_2_Research_GroupMovement/docs/README.md

 <h1>Introduction</h1>
 <p>The objetive of this research is to implement group pathfinding.
-To reach this we'll analisy differents group movement implented in RTS games, we'll get the best caracteristics of each one or most of them and create the best implementation posible.</p>
+To reach this we'll analisy differents group movement implented in RTS games, we'll see differents forms to implemantate it.
+This fiature it's something that you can do in many ways, it depens in your game caracteristics.</p>
 <i>Disclaimer: Although this implamenteation is based on diferents RTS games it could also be applaid in differens kind of games.
  AND please check out reference links I used to develop this project you could find more information</i>